esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 Marcy suggest we focus on `wcag412` and the corresponding guideline, [WCAG Section 4.1.2 - Name, Role, Value](https://www.w3.org/WAI/WCAG21/Understanding/name-role-value.html), which is level A and therefore critical.

+We can find more info about the issue found by axe by pressing "more information" in the devtool.
+In this case we get redirected to https://dequeuniversity.com/rules/axe/4.9/button-name?application=AxeChrome where we

 ## Useful resources
 - [WebAIM mailing list](https://webaim.org/discussion/)